November 15, 2018, 7 pm: Performance reenactment of "BAREBACK. Fenomenología de la comunión" (2010) by Joan Morey

 |Poster produced for the 2015 seminar at the Kadist Art Foundation, San Francisco.
 Photo: Latitudes.|

-Latitudes has been invited to lead three sessions over the next season with BAR Tool's 2018–19 participants Milagros Bedoya, Arash Fayez, Adëláide Feriot, Fran Glez, Céline Mathieu, Marina Salvo, Gabriella Torres-Ferrer.
+Latitudes has been invited to lead three closed-door sessions with BAR Tool's 2018–19 participants Milagros Bedoya, Arash Fayez, Adëláide Feriot, Fran Glez, Céline Mathieu, Marina Salvo, Gabriella Torres-Ferrer.
+The sessions will take place on October 29, 2018; January 22 and March 5, 2019.

 - Cover Story—June 2018: Near-Future Artworlds Curatorial Disruption Foresight Group 4 June 2018